GiovaniHarada/powertoys-svgl/readme.md

 - [x] Caching for Searched Results.
 - [x] Improve Search Results by adding some clause i.e perfect match, title startsWiths search query and title contains search query in earlier indexes.
 - [ ] Write Unit Tests for the Codebase.
-- [ ] Handle Error/Exception, when fetching actual SVG Code (Especially for tRPC's dark themed Wordmark SVG, where there's a error from SVGL's side).
+- [x] Handle Error/Exception, when fetching actual SVG Code (Especially for tRPC's dark themed Wordmark SVG, where there's a error from SVGL's side).
 - [x] Show releavant context menu options for request logo and submit a logo result.
-- [ ] Add Loading State/Result, when fetching for the first time.
-- [ ] Add a reload/re-validate cache command.
+- [x] Add a reload/re-validate cache command.
 Goal: In order to get latest results from the API, even though the cache gets re-validated whenever we start a new PowerToys Session but having a command to do is beneficial.
 Since, SVGL gets updated frequently, having a command which could just re-validate cache with starting a new session is nice to have.
+- [x] No Internet Connection Exception Handling and auto detect when internet connection is back and fetched from API, rather than showing No Internet Connection from cache.
 - [x] Refactor Codebase (Seperate Types, API Functions, etc).

 ### Improvements for later versions